Estate & Inheritance Tax Planning

 Currently, if your estate value is over what is known as your Nil Rate Band (£325,000 for a single person/£650,000 for a couple) when you die, any surplus assets could be subject to Inheritance Tax (IHT) at a rate of up to 40%.

-Eligible individuals can also claim an additional allowance of £150,000 each (£175,000 in the 2020/21 tax year) using the Residence Nil Rate Band, to offset the value of a family home on death.
+Eligible individuals can also claim an additional allowance of up to £175,000 each using the Residence Nil Rate Band, to offset the value of a family home on death.
 This is in addition to their existing £325,000 Nil Rate Band exemption.

 However, the Residence Nil Rate Band reduces by £1 for every £2 on estates exceeding £2,000,000 and can only be claimed where a main residence is passing to direct descendants on death, where the amount does not exceed the property value.